-The person-level weight for MEPS Panel 10 was developed using the MEPS Round 1 person-level weight as a "base" weight.
+The person-level weight for MEPS Panel 11 was developed using the MEPS Round 1 person-level weight as a "base" weight.
 For key, in-scope respondents who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Round 2 and the 2005 portion of Round 3 as well as raking to the same population control figures for December 2005 used for the MEPS Panel 9 weights.
-The same five variables employed for Panel 9 raking (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 10 raking.
-Similarly, for Panel 10, key, responding persons not in-scope on December 31, 2005 but in-scope earlier in the year retained, as their final Panel 10 weight, the weight after the nonresponse adjustment.
+The weighting process included an adjustment for nonresponse over Round 2 and the 2006 portion of Round 3 as well as raking to the same population control figures for December 2006 used for the MEPS Panel 10 weights.
+The same five variables employed for Panel 10 raking (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 11 raking.
+Similarly, for Panel 11, key, responding persons not in-scope on December 31, 2006 but in-scope earlier in the year retained, as their final Panel 11 weight, the weight after the nonresponse adjustment.

-Note that the MEPS Round 1 weights (for both panels with one exception as noted below) incorporated the following components: the original household probability of selection for the NHIS; ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level; adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to figures at the family and person level obtained from the March 2005 CPS data base.
+Note that the MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS; ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level; adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to figures at the family and person level obtained from the March CPS data base of the corresponding year (i.e., 2005 for Panel 10 and 2006 for Panel 11).

-3.2.3 The Final Weight for 2005
+3.2.3 The Final Weight for 2006

 Variables used in the establishment of person-level control figures included: poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, non-Hispanic with black as sole reported race, non-Hispanic with Asian as sole reported race, and other); sex; and age.
-Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2005 is 292,372,718 (PERWT05F>0 and INSC1231=1).
-The weights of some persons out-of-scope on December 31, 2005 were also calibrated, this time using poststratification.
-Specifically, the weights of persons out-of-scope on December 31, 2005 who were in-scope some time during the year and also entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-The weights of persons who died while in-scope during 2005 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2006 is 295,668,762 (PERWT06F>0 and INSC1231=1).
+In addition, the weights of two groups of persons who were out-of-scope on December 31, 2006 were poststratified.
+Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
+Those who died while in-scope during 2006 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
 Separate control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.
-The sum of the person-level weights across all persons assigned a positive person level weight is 292,372,718.
+The sum of the person-level weights across all persons assigned a positive person level weight is 299,267,035.